pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 ---
 layout: single
-title: "Growing the community of expert scientist-coders writing Python"
+title: "Two ways to help scientists writing Python move from competent to expert"
 excerpt: "Developing reusable code and tools is not easy.
 This post discusses how we can make it easier for scientists to move from competent to expert level of writing scientific software with Python."
 author: "David Nicholson"
-permalink: /blog/growing-the-community-of-expert-scientist-coders-writing-python
+permalink: /blog/two-ways-to-help-scientists-writing-python-move-from-competent-to-expert
 header:
     overlay_color: "#333"
     caption: